mrakgr/Trading-Journal/journal_2025.md

 They support crypto, but also have KYC policies.
 Hmmmm...

-It might end up being how Jesse Livermore kept being kicked out of bucket shops, and was forced to trade directly on the market eventually.
+It might end up being like how Jesse Livermore kept being kicked out of bucket shops, and was forced to trade directly on the market eventually.

 But I did hear about bot farms in Russia, so how do they evade detection?